pupilfirst/wd301-scripts/react-router/path-params/README.md

 export default TaskDetails;
 ```

-Note that we're using the useParams hook from the react-router-dom package to access the taskId parameter from the URL.
+Note that we're using the useParams hook from the react-router-dom package to access the `taskId` parameter from the URL.
 We're also passing the taskId prop to the component, which we'll use to display the task details.

-Next, let's modify the route for the TaskDetails component to include a taskId path param:
+Next, let's modify the route for the TaskDetails component in the `App.tsx` file to include a taskId path param:

 ```js
 <Route path="/tasks/:taskId" component={TaskDetails} />